About » Ministry & Faith

 A cornerstone of our Ministry, Faith, and Service commitments, we offer a retreat for each grade to build deeper relationships with their peers, reflect on their spirituality, and engage in service activities.
 Many of our students say these retreats are the highlight of their school year.

-For more information about the retreat program, please contact Meghan Toomey at [email protected].
+For more information about the retreat program, please contact Dr. Meghan Toomey at [email protected].